Elite Forces of Malaysia: Malaysia Coast Guard Rescue Swimmers

-Formed on 1 July 2008, the rescue swimmers are easily recognisable by their papaya-orange wetsuits, a tribute to the Japan Coast Guard's Special Rescue Team (SRT), which trained the members.
-This small, highly skilled unit recruits exclusively from the MCG Rescue Divers, requiring additional rigorous selection and training.
-As of May 2023, the unit comprises only 14 members, including three instructors.

-MCG Rescue Swimmers are identified by their rescue swimmer wings insignia, displayed on their service uniforms.
-They are equivalent to the U.S. Coast Guard's Aviation Survival Technicians and the Japan Coast Guard's SRT.
+Formed on 1 July 2008, the unit is distinguished by the use of papaya-orange wetsuits, a tribute to their mentors in the Japan Coast Guard SRT.
+This small, highly specialised unit recruits exclusively from the ranks of the MCG Rescue Divers, requiring further rigorous selection and training.
+Members are identified by rescue swimmer wings on their service uniforms and are considered the Malaysian equivalent of the United States Coast Guard's Aviation Survival Technicians.